³ Icon in apse of St. Michael the Archangel Byzantine Catholic Church, Pittston

 “When the time for Pentecost was fulfilled, they were all in one place together.
 And suddenly there came from the sky a noise like a strong driving wind, and it filled the entire house in which they were.
 Then there appeared to them tongues as of fire, which parted and came to rest on each one of them.
 And they were all filled with the Holy Spirit and began to speak in different tongues, as the Spirit enabled them to proclaim.”
 Acts 2: 1-4 ¹ , ²

-Divine revealation about the Holy Spirit is given to us throughout biblical history in Scripture.
-The Holy Spirit is manifest in many forms.
+The Holy Spirit is manifest or revealed to us in many forms that help us to comprehend what is incomprehensible in our limited human understanding.
+And these forms are expressed in ways in which we read about the actions of Holy Spirit throughout the Old Testament and New Testament.
+We often will refer to these as symbols of the Holy Spirit.
 These are some of the ways through which the actions of the Holy Spirit are manifest: water, breath, wind, anointing, fire, sacramental seals, cloud and light, the hand, a finger, a dove.

-The Catechism of the Catholic Church provides an excellent description of how these manifestations of the Holy Spirit is found in Scripture.
+The Catechism of the Catholic Church provides an excellent description of how these manifestations of the Holy Spirit are found in Scripture.
 Visit the link from the Vatican website to access this complete description.

 Pentecost